 Green Tea and Allergy Reactions

-We know that tea contains tannins and caffeine that may cause allergy.
-But now a green tea and allergy study suggests that it fights allergic reactions cause by other substances.
+We know that tea contains tannins and caffeine that may cause a number of allergies.
+On the other hand, a green tea and allergy study suggests that it fights allergic reactions cause by other substances.

 If you are hypersensitive to caffeine or tannin, you may want to consider avoid drinking green tea.